julien-sobczak/the-notewriter/internal/core/testdata/TestParser/minimal.md

 ![[#Artwork: Initial Draft]]

-* Motivations
+#### Motivations

 * My frustrations with commercial products, Anki UI.
 * My commitment to take notes for a very long time (I don't want to lose my time trying new, shiny products)

-* Introduction
+#### Introduction

 * Explain the main logic: Edit Markdown => Extract Objects
 * Explain the Git inspiration

-* Demo
+#### Demo

 * A short 5-minute guide to explain how to start taking notes immediately
 * Link to the user guide for a complete overview of my workflow

-* Future
-  * A status of future developments.
+## References

-## Reference: Note-Taking Apps
+### Reference: Note-Taking Apps

 (⚠️ _The list is not exhaustive_)